byllyfish/precis_i18n/long_description.rst

 Supported Profiles and Codecs
 -----------------------------

 Each PRECIS profile has a corresponding codec name.
-The ``casemapped`` variant converts the string to lower case for implementing case-insensitive comparison.
+The ``CaseMapped`` variant converts the string to lower case for implementing case-insensitive comparison.

+-  UsernameCasePreserved
+-  UsernameCaseMapped
+-  OpaqueString
+-  NicknameCasePreserved
+-  NicknameCaseMapped

+The ``CaseMapped`` profiles use Unicode Default Case Folding.
+There are additional codecs that use Unicode ``ToLower`` to support draft RFC changes.

--  usernamecasepreserved
+-  UsernameCaseMapped:ToLower
--  usernamecasemapped
+-  NicknameCaseMapped:ToLower

+The PRECIS base string classes are also available:

--  opaquestring
+-  IdentifierClass
--  nickname
+-  FreeFormClass

 .. |MIT licensed| image:: https://img.shields.io/badge/license-MIT-blue.svg
    :target: https://raw.githubusercontent.com/byllyfish/precis_i18n/master/LICENSE.txt